 Glover House in Nagasaki_長崎グラバー邸

-Glover made a successful transition from a weapon merchant at the end of the Edo period to a coal and brewery businessman in the Meiji Period.
+Glover successfully transitioned from a weapon merchant at the end of the Edo period to a coal and brewery businessman in the Meiji Period.

 Nagasaki Nanban Trade